In a step toward normalcy, casinos across Ohio have resumed 24-hour gaming.

 Hollywood Casino Columbus offers special visitation hours between 7 a.m. and 9 a.m. each day for those in high-risk categories, which typically target age and health conditions.

 Like at other casinos, live music and entertainment remain suspended in Columbus.
 Gaming floors operate at 50% of maximum occupancy.
 Properties have turned off certain slot machines to maintain social distancing.
 And poker rooms remain closed.
-So while casinos can once again offer around-the-clock services, things remain far from normal.
+So while legal online casinos in Ohio can once again offer around-the-clock services, things remain far from normal.

 After offering his condolences to those affected by the virus, George Goldhoff, president of Hard Rock Casino Cincinnati, emphasized the casino’s efforts to keep its customers safe.